A Look at Genre Treatments in Writing

-Science fiction and fantasy are pretty close.
+Science fiction and fantasy are often close.
 While fantasy is generally more otherworldly, science fiction usually dovetails with possible science, no matter how far-fetched.
 Fairy tales, in contrast, are generally drawn from folklore.
 The more general term, folklore, goes beyond stories to songs and proverbs from long ago.
 Legends, on the other hand, often have a basis in fact.
 This can be the subject (a national hero, like El Cid) or the plot.
 A fable is often short, but it always contains a moral lesson.
 A short story is generally too brief for a subplot.

 Realistic fiction is also fairly self-explanatory.
 It’s fiction which could be real.
 Historical fiction adds a historical dimension although it’s often also meant to be realistic.

 Horror evokes fright and visceral reactions.
 Tall tales are overly exaggerated and are virtually the opposite of realistic fiction.
 Mythology is a traditional narrative with a religious or faith-based component.
 Mystery involves the solving of a crime or uncovering secrets.
 Finally, fiction in verse is much longer poetry which contains subplots and major themes.